PatGendre/oai-openedition/docs/source/sets.rst

 Find a set
 --------------

+There are several ways to find the identifier of a set:

 From OAI ListSets
 ^^^^^^^^^^^^^^^^^^^
 The complete list of Sets is available in the repository using the OAI verb ``ListSets``.
-The repository diplays 10 set per page.
+The repository diplays 10 sets per page.
 Use the ``resumptionToken`` parameter to display the next page.

 * http://oai.openedition.org/?verb=ListSets
 * http://oai.openedition.org/?verb=ListSets&resumptionToken=cursor%3D10